Updated March 18, 2021

 Get expert assistance.
 There are excellent and caring dog behaviourists who would love to help you and your dog.
 Just a warning though: you should get your dog a checkup with a vet to rule out other health problems first, and many behaviourists will insist upon it.
 Ask us for our recommendations!

 DAP is a pheromone which can create a calming sensation in affected dogs.
-We sell it as sprays suitable to use on a bandanna, plug in diffusers or impregnated in collars which last one month.
+We sell it as Adaptil in sprays suitable to use on a bandanna, plug in diffusers or impregnated in collars which last one month.
+Effects seem mild at best.

 Thundershirts are tight fitting jackets modelled on the concept of swaddling an infant.
 They do seem to help some dogs.